THURSDAY, JUNE 21

 THE ROLE OF DIALOGUE IN CURRENT CONFLICTS

-There are historical high numbers of people displaced by conflict and wars, and more people are vulnerable to the impact of disasters than ever before.
-At the same time, never in human history have so many children accessed education and have people moved out of absolute poverty and enjoyed the protection of human rights.
-All conflicts have an end but not all divisions are bridged.
-The keynote speakers will bring their views and experiences on the global picture and the need for dialogue; how can dialogue help to transform ongoing humanitarian crisis or radicalization of societies?
-In addition, our director will introduce the 20-year old Nansen experience and the development of the Nansen dialogue methodology.
+There are historical high numbers of people displaced by conﬂict and wars, and more people are vulnerable to the impact of disasters than ever before.
+At the same time, never in human history have so many children accessed education nor have so many people moved out of absolute poverty, and enjoyed the protection of human rights.
+All conﬂicts have an end but not all divisions are bridged.
+Keynote speakers will bring their views on the global picture and the need for dialogue; how can dialogue help to transform ongoing humanitarian crisis or radicalisation of societies?

 WHAT IS INCLUSIVE DIALOGUE